LucaSoriani1/Physics/TimeDependentQuantumHarmonicOscillator/README.md

 The simulation is performed by numerically solving the time-dependent Schrödinger equation using the split-operator method, and the results are plotted using matplotlib.

 ### Usage
-The code can be run from the command line by executing the main() function.
+The code can be run from the command line by executing the time_dependent_harmonic_oscillator() function.
 The user can adjust the following parameters:

 * min: the minimum value of the x-axis
 * max: the maximum value of x